r5cm/FDP-re-architecture-data-migration/README.md

 ## Activity 2 strategy
 1. Map objects and fields from objects_v1 to objects_v2
 2. Extract data from objects_v1 and structure as in objects_v2
-3. Extract data from submission_v1 and structure as in submission_v2
+3. Extract data from submission_v1 and structure as in submission_v2 (TBD)
 4. Create relationship between objects_v2 and submission_v2
+5. Clean data
-5. Load submission_v2 data to Salesforce
+6. Load submission_v2 data to Salesforce
-6. Add Salesforce relationship of objects_v2 to submissions_v2
+7. Add Salesforce relationship of objects_v2 to submissions_v2
-7. Load objects_v2 to Salesforce
+8. Load objects_v2 to Salesforce
-8. Use reports and dashboards to validate data was uploaded correctly
+9. Use reports and dashboards to validate data was uploaded correctly